Thank you for reading our post, please rate this article at the end.

 Can You Cut Through Switchbacks?

 Well, you can, but you really shouldn’t.
 The reason for this is erosion.
 Cutting through a switchback will kill the vegetation and promote soil loosening.
-And while you may think that only a few people do cut through switchbacks and that the damage can’t be too severe, things aren’t as simple.
+And while you may think that only a few people cut through switchbacks and that the damage can’t be too severe, things aren’t as simple.

 So please follow trail etiquette and do not cut straight through a switchback.

 Next, you should realize that you are making the ascent more difficult by attempting to cut through a switchback.
-Switchbacks allow you to go uphill more easily – you won’t have to deal with the dramatic slope straight up the hill.
+Switchbacks allow you to go uphill more easily; you won’t have to deal with the dramatic slope straight up the hill.

-And while the distance will surely be longer, it will be easier for you to cover the entire switchback than to try and challenge the incline.
+And while the distance will surely be longer, it will be easier for you to cover the entire switchback than to try to challenge the incline.
 Not only that, but the risk of falling off the trail is much lower due to the lower incline of switchback trails.

 A switchback is a shortcut by itself, and by cutting through a switchback, you are defeating its purpose and making things more difficult for yourself.
 And if this wasn’t enough, you are also harming the environment, as described above.